 See in Glossary rendering pathThe technique Unity uses to render graphics.
 Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
 Some paths are more suited to different platforms and hardware than others.
 More info

 See in Glossary instead.
-You can enabled your own shaders to support “full shadows” by using the
+You can enable your own shaders to support “full shadows” by using the

 fullforwardshadows surface shaderA streamlined way of writing shaders for the Built-in Render Pipeline.
 More info